DigiBP/25DIGIBP1/Readme - Appendix/Classification Guardrails.md

 ---

-## 4. Can You Implement the Action Immediately?
+## 4. Can Feedback-Master take immediate action?

-Assess whether the required action can be carried out without delay:
+Assess whether the required action can be carried out by the Feedback-Master:

 - **Yes**
-  The action can be implemented immediately, without needing additional resources or approvals.
+  The action can be implemented directly by the Feedback-Master

 - **No**
   Implementation requires additional resources, coordination, or approvals and cannot be done immediately.

 ---

-## 5. Are You the Right Employee to Take Action?

-Confirm whether you have the competence and authority to handle the feedback:
+## 5. Applicable Department

+If Feedback-Master can not take action it is assesed who would be responsible.

 - **Yes**
   You have the professional competence and authority to respond directly and take the necessary actions.

 - **No**
   The feedback falls outside your area of expertise or authority and should be forwarded to the responsible department or individual.

+Mind that only in urgent and/ or large impact cases the departement gets a direct notification.
+Otherwise the feedback will be in the Review Boards backlog and treated in the next meeting.
+(See DMN table)

 ---